HLTech/vaunt/README.md

 It is possible to provide properties with JMS destination names.

 Enums:
-* Queue - values of each enum contained in expectations must be a subset of corresponding enum values contained in capabilities.
-* Topic - values of each enum contained in capabilities must be a subset of corresponding enum values contained in expectations.
+Values of each sent enum must be a subset of corresponding enum values expected to be received.
+Corresponding enum might be of String type as well.

 ## Example of code snippet with test creating Vaunt contract
 ```